Emmental Cheese vs Feta Cheese

 Emmental Cheese has a fat content of minimum of 45% (dry matter).
 Emmental's texture can be described as "hard or medium-hard".
 Feta Cheese has a moisture content of high.
 Feta's texture can be described as "soft, white, aged in brine".

-Emmental Cheese has a nutty, sweet flavor.
-Feta Cheese has a sharp to mild flavor.
+Emmental Cheese has a nutty, sweet taste.
+Feta Cheese has a sharp to mild taste.
+Feta's aroma can be described as "nutty, strong".

 Appearance and Aging